 While you can and should adjust the minutiae of your contract negotiation strategy for each potential employer, there are six elements you should build your expectations around.

 Have your end goal in mind

-What’s your ideal salary?
-Okay, now how did you get that number?
+What’s your ideal salary, and how did you get that number?
 Sure, you might want to make $100,000, but why did your mind immediately jump to that number?
 Examine your past experience and respective salaries.
 Then, look at your finances.
 How much money do you need to not only cover all of your expenses, but to start generating wealth and saving for retirement?
 When you’ve finally figured out your goal salary, know without question that you won’t accept anything less than this during a contract negotiation.